Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Harrow and are not the council.
 About us

 The Licensing Panel of Harrow Council met on Thursday 22 May 2025 to consider an application for a new premises licence for Byron Recreation Ground.
-The panel granted the licence, subject to a number of conditions, allowing for quarterly events to be held at the site.
+The panel resolved to grant the licence, subject to a number of conditions.

 Application for a New Premises Licence at Byron Recreation Ground

 The decision to grant the licence was made after considering representations from responsible authorities and interested parties.
-The Metropolitan Police initially submitted a holding representation but later withdrew their objection after agreeing on a set of conditions with the applicant.
-Public Health also raised concerns, particularly regarding the scale of the event and its potential impact on public safety and nuisance.
-Local residents submitted four written objections, expressing concerns about potential unrest, noise, and the event attracting undesirable elements.
+The Metropolitan Police initially raised concerns but withdrew their objection after agreeing on a set of conditions with the applicant.
+Public Health also submitted a representation, expressing concerns about the scale of the event and its potential impact on public safety and nuisance.
+Local residents also submitted four objections, raising fears of unrest, potential for illegal activity, and concerns about noise and disturbance.

 Attendees